ranga4all1/de-retail-sales/README.md

 1. **Setup Google Cloud Platform (GCP)**

-    - In Google Cloud console, create a Google Cloud Platform (GCP) project
+    - In Google Cloud console, create a new Google Cloud Platform (GCP) project.
+Give it a suitable name and note down PROJECT ID.

+    - Select the project you created at the top drop down list of projects.
+Make sure to use this project going forward.

     - Create a service account key to enable services used in this project to access your GCP account.
 When creating the key, use the following settings:

-        - Select the project you created in the previous step.
+        - Go to `IAM & Admin` --> Service accounts
             - Click "Create Service Account".
-            - Give it any name you like and click "Create".
+            - Give it any name you like and click "Create and Continue".
-            - For the Role, choose below roles, then click "Continue".
+            - In 'Grant this service account access to project', add below roles, then click "Continue".
                 - Viewer + Storage Admin + Storage Object Admin + BigQuery Admin + Artifact registry reader + Artifact registry writer + Cloud run developer + Cloud SQL Admin + Service account token creator
             - click "Done".